sahillathwal/sahillathwal/README.md

 ---

 <h2 align='center'>Quote of the Moment</h2>
-<h3 quote align='center'>I led the life of an intellectual up until a certain age.</h3 quote>
+<h3 quote align='center'>A life spent in constant labor is a life wasted, save a man be such a fool as to regard a fulsome obituary notice as ample reward.</h3 quote>

 ---